Tom Prince (baseball): Post-playing career

 After retiring as a player, Prince retained his connection with professional baseball.
+On July 18, 2004, he was inducted into the Buffalo Baseball Hall of Fame.
 In 2005, he became the manager of the Williamsport Crosscutters in the New York–Penn League and in his first year, led them to the playoffs.
 After one more year in Williamsport, Prince became the manager of the Pirates' Gulf Coast League team in Bradenton, Florida in 2007.
 In 2014, he took the helm as the fourth manager of the Pirates' Advanced-A Bradenton Marauders in Bradenton, Florida.
 In January 2015, Prince was named as the manager for the Pirates' Double-A affiliate, the Altoona Curve.
 He spent 2016 as the Pirates' minor league field coordinator and on October 29, 2016, he was named bench coach for the major league team for the 2017 season.

 Toledo Mud Hens

 On December 3, 2019, Prince was named the manager of the Toledo Mud Hens, the Detroit Tigers' Triple-A affiliate.
-After leading the Mud Hens to a first place finish in 2021, Prince was released by the Tigers organization on October 6, 2021.
+After leading the Mud Hens to a first place in the division in 2021, Prince was released by the Tigers organization on October 6, 2021.